FAQs About Snap In Dentures

 The experienced dental professionals at Rockville Dental Arts understand that every patient requires a one-of-a-kind denture.
 That’s why we provide a thorough consultation to review your needs and create dentures that fit your specifications.
 We’re always available to answer any questions you have about inserting your snap-in dentures, and we walk you through every step of the insertion and removal process.

-Snap-on dentures vs. implants
+Snap-on dentures vs. dental implants

 A denture implant is a titanium post that gets fused to the jaw.
 The implant acts as a root for the snap-on denture, which fastens over the pillar.
 The key difference between a snap-in denture and a dental implant is that the implant is permanently secured to the jawbone while the snap-on dentures are not.
 Additionally, dental implants may be used when inserting other types of replacement teeth, such as permanent dentures.